You’ve narrowed the candidate pool

 Traditional interviewing doesn’t find the best people

-As it stands, traditional interviewing simply doesn’t give much of an insight into how suitable candidates actually are.
+As it stands, traditional interviewing techniques simply don’t give much of an insight into how suitable candidates actually are.

 There are two key reasons for this: